Legendaryswordsman2/BlazerTech-Character-Management-System-Docs/docs/character-usage.md

 | **Movement**    | `Vector2` | Current normalized movement direction.     |

 > [!TIP]
-> Designed to be used along a [Character Animator Handler](#character-animator-handlers) component.
+> Designed to be used along with a [Character Animator Handler](#character-animator-handlers) component.
 When used together they provide both character movement and animation functionality.

 ---